 Interviews with SMEs and official documentation revealed that extensive procedures are in place governing the Hawk missile simulation scenario, including predetermined minimum altitudes for the Hawk to operate.
-The present analysis highlighted that in order for the exercise to remain of value and safe, operational requirements must be followed.
-Within this scenario, the clearest example of this action is the pilot must ensure the “Safe control of the aircraft at approximately 250 feet to simulate missile”.
+The present analysis highlighted that operational requirements must be followed to maintain a valuable and safe exercise, Within this scenario, the clearest example of this action is the pilot must ensure the “Safe control of the aircraft at approximately 250 feet to simulate missile”.
 To achieve this goal it is essential that the pilot maintains safe control of the Hawk and must stay at a maximum 250 feet for the duration of the exercise.
 By flying higher than this altitude, the aircraft would appear on radar considerably sooner than would be the case of a sea-skimming missile, defeating the purpose of the exercise.
 Flying significantly lower than this level however risks the safety of the pilot and risks a repeat of the sea strike incident of 2000 (Stanton & Harvey, 2017), as discussed previously.
 Priority at all times must be given to the pilots’ safety however, in order to ensure that the aircraft is under control.

 The Hawk missile simulation task is associated with considerable risks.
 Immediate risk is placed upon the pilot, due to the need to fly low and fast over the sea, with no accurate reading of altitude available.
 The pilot is reliant on visual cues of wave height and information provided by the Hawk’s barometric pressure altimeter, which can be inaccurate at very low altitude.
 To achieve these goals, the pilot must regularly interpret their height above the sea, allowing for sufficient time to respond to changes in wave amplitude and dynamics.
 Ensuring that Hawk pilots possess sufficient experience in fast, low altitude, operations is therefore essential in maintaining safety.
 As noted previously, retired RAF pilots are no longer commissioned to this training exercise but instead rather more junior Fleet Air Arm pilots are utilised.
 Appropriate procedures are essential in ensuring that the selected pilots possess the required experience to be able to complete these goals.

 Secondary risk is placed upon the Frigate and its attending crew.
 Frigate and crew are at direct risk of potential impact with the Hawk, should the pilot collide with the ships superstructure, by flying too low.
 Equally the Frigate and crew are also at risk of not receiving sufficient training should the Hawk approach too high.
 The Hawk missile simulation task provides essential training for crew to be able to accurate classify and take suitable action against such potential incoming threats.
-By ensuring that crew training is adequate, future safety, including potentially within a live combat theatre, is improved.
+By ensuring that crew training is adequate, future safety, including potentially within a live combat region, is improved.
 It is therefore essential that the Hawk missile simulation task generates sufficient experience and training for the crew of the frigate.
 The use and value of simulation training has seen across work domains and is now standard practice within aviation, medicine and the military (Salas, Wilson, Burke, & Priest, 2005).
 Ensuring the simulation is representative of the real event is however paramount, reinforcing the Hawks requirement to fly as low and fast as possible to accurately mimic the flight profile of a sea-skimming missile.